 The best first rollout is usually one app, one workflow and one owner.
 For example: enable Google Drive sync for the operations lead and two managers, include the current policy and onboarding folders, then test ten real onboarding questions.
 Or enable Slack for a project lead, test three project channels, and ask for weekly decision summaries with links back to the original threads.

 Do not skip the boring admin checks.
-OpenAI's admin controls page describes workspace-level controls, role-scoped access and action controls for apps.
+OpenAI's Business release notes describe simplified app action controls: admins can allow all actions, allow only read actions or use a custom configuration, and they can decide how new actions should be handled later.
 Even if the team is small, someone should own those settings.
 The owner should know which apps are enabled by default on the plan, who can connect accounts, which third-party terms apply and whether write actions are available.